‘Game Of Thrones’ Season 8: Did Daenerys Legitimize Gendry So She Could Throw Cersei Off The Iron Throne?

 While Daenerys may use Gendry to usurp Cersei, it seems unlikely that she will then allow Gendry to stay seated upon the iron throne.
 After all, her claim is something she has held dear since she was a child and her family was slaughtered.
 However, by using him to remove Cersei, it then opens her up to negotiate with Gendry whose claim is actually lower than her own.

-Of course, viewers will have to turn into future episodes of Game of Thrones to find out if this theory comes turn or not.
+Of course, viewers will have to turn into future episodes of Game of Thrones to find out if this theory comes true or not.

 Season 8 of Game of Thrones returns to HBO with Episode 4 on Sunday, May 12, at 9 p.m.
 ET.